 Alaskan Klee Kai are similar in size to the Shiba Inu.
 They are a UKC recognized breed, not a mixed breed.
+They are starting the process of AKC recognition!
 They are very social with other dogs.
 They bond closely to their owners and require socialization as they can be very standoffish with strangers.

 BEFORE YOU BUY!

 If you are looking for a purebred Shiba puppy there are some things you should ask the breeder before you buy.
 When we have asked people what is most important in a puppy the answer is usually HEALTH and TEMPERAMENT!

 1. Does the breeder health test their breeding stock for common health problems in the breed.
 OFA on hips, eyes and patellas.
 This is not a 100% guarantee but it is much less likely that your puppy will have these problems that are COMMON in Shibas!
 Any ethical breeder will be able to provide the clearance # from OFA.
 We belong to many FB Groups and talk to many Shiba owners and there are a lot of Shibas requiring surgery to fix patellas or remove eyes.

 2. Does the breeder show their dogs?
 I get that most people do not want a show dog, so why is this important?
 A show dog must be confident, able to have strangers examine him and be able to perform as trained in stressful situations.
 I have seen many inquiries from people frustrated because their dog is nervous, extremely shy around new people and fearful of normal household activities.
 This personality is inherited!